civicrm/civicrm-dev-docs/docs/extensions/payment-processors/create.md

 ## Introducing `PropertyBag` objects

-Currently as of 5.19 `$params` is a sprawling array with who-knows-what keys.
-From 5.21, a better way is to pass in a `Civi\Payment\PropertyBag` object instead.
+Currently as of CiviCRM v5.24 `$params` is a sprawling array with who-knows-what keys.
+However, we are moving to a more prescriptive, typed way to pass in parameters by using a `Civi\Payment\PropertyBag` object instead of an array.

-!!! danger "todo"
-    update 5.21 to actual value

 This object has getters and setters that enforce standardised property names and a certain level of validation and type casting.
 For example, the property `contactID` (note capitalisation) has `getContactID()` and `setContactID()`.